 The Parent Company, certain subsidiaries, associate, joint ventures and SMC and its subsidiaries in the normal course of business, purchase products and services from one another.
 Transactions with related parties are made at normal market prices and terms.
-Amounts owed by/owed to related parties are collectible/to be settled in cash.
-The balances and transactions with related parties as of and for the years ended December 31 follow:
+The Group requires approval of the BOD for certain limits on the amount and extent of transactions with related parties.